SUT-CS-GM/sut-cs-gm.github.io/docs/exams/midterm.md

 !!! tip "Preparation Advice"
       The lecture slides cover the complete scope of the exam, including all necessary mathematical derivations.
 However, given the concise nature of the slides, we **highly recommend** consulting the **Supplementary Material** linked on the [Course Material](/material/) page.
 These resources provide the full context and narrative needed to gain a complete and deep understanding of the concepts presented in class.

+---

+## Previous Exams

+You can review the midterm exam from the previous offering (Fall 2024) to practice your timing and familiarity with the question style.

+[Download Fall 2024 Midterm Exam](/assets/exams/GM2024-Midterm-Exam.pdf){:target="_blank" .md-button .md-button--primary }